Beware of Phony Claims Targeting JEA Customers

 Water Testing Scam

 JEA Water customers are also targets of scammers.
 Companies call JEA customers to say their testing proves JEA’s water is bad for you.
 Don’t believe them!
 Our water comes from the Floridan aquifer some 1,000 feet underground.
 It’s protected from contaminants by a thick layer of clay.
 Be careful if the caller offers to test your water for free.
 Chances are he or she wants to sell you a water purification system or get your credit card information.

-Learn more about the safety of JEA's water
+Learn About the Safety of JEA's Water

 JEA never calls customers to ask for their bank or credit card information.